samrocketman/docker-compose-lgsm-rust-dedicated-server/README.md

 The script will output your RCON password as well as additional instructions for your web browser to access the RCON console.

+##### RCON remote access

+Rust RCON connection uses `ws://` websocket protocol.
+It does not support secure websockets (`wss://`).
+Because of this, it is not fit for secure internet communication.
+All of your passwords would be sent over plain text.

+The recommended way to access RCON remotely from Linux is to forward the RCON port to your machine over SSH and connecting to the remote host over localhost on your own machine.
+The following SSH command makes RCON available on localhost.

+    ssh -vNL 127.0.0.1:28016:127.0.0.1:28016 user@example.com

-By default, the RCON interface is only accessible from `localhost`.
-However, if you require remote access, then you can set the `RUST_RCON_INTERFACE` variable before starting the server.
+If you still want your RCON interface to be publicy available (I don't recommend this), then you can set the `RUST_RCON_INTERFACE` variable before starting the server.

 ```bash
 docker-compose down